PaintYourDragon/p9813/README.txt

 configuration step.
 This requires a full FTDI breakout board; the simple 6-pin adapter need not apply.
 It also requires access to a Windows PC during the configuration process, but the chip will then work across all the different platforms after that.
+Finally, a 74HC04 hex inverter IC (available from DigiKey, etc.) is needed.

 Normally one pin on the FTDI chip is used by the library for bitbanging a serial clock to synchronize the data transfer.
 But there's a special